 In this spotlight, we feature SAR scholar Dr. Felix Kaputu and his experiences with academic freedom both in his home country of the Democratic Republic of the Congo and in classrooms around the world.
 Dr. Kaputu is a scholar of comparative literature with a PhD specializing in gender issues, religion, and university pedagogy.
 He has also a PhD in Anthropology and Interdisciplinary Studies.
 He appears in SAR’s free online course, “Dangerous Questions: Why Academic Freedom Matters,” where he shares his story as an at-risk scholar.
 In the text below, he talks about his experience with the course, and his thoughts on academic freedom and why it matters to scholars everywhere.

-Scholars at Risk, together with Academic Refuge project partners the University of Oslo, UNICA – Network of Universities from the Capitals of Europe, and the University of Ljubljana, has created a free massive open online course (MOOC) on academic freedom.
-The course, “Dangerous Questions: Why Academic Freedom Matters,” explores what academic freedom is, and why it matters not only to scholars but to all of society.
-The course launches April 15 on the FutureLearn platform.
-Sign up today!
+Scholars at Risk, together with Academic Refuge project partners the University of Oslo, UNICA – Network of Universities from the Capitals of Europe, and the University of Ljubljana, created a free massive open online course (MOOC) on academic freedom.
+The course, “Dangerous Questions: Why Academic Freedom Matters,” explored what academic freedom is, and why it matters not only to scholars but to all of society.

 “Thirteen years ago, I was teaching comparative literature.
 My students’ innocent declarations put me in danger.
 I was called a leader of a provincial organization, arrested, imprisoned in sordid condition.
 I came to admit that I was as much dead as I was alive,” shares Dr. Felix Kaputu in describing his experience as an at-risk scholar in “Dangerous Questions: Why Academic Freedom Matters.”
 The Democratic Republic of Congo, as he explains, “is a place where all questions are dangerous, and potentially all lead to the same destination: death in different ways or exclusion from the active society.
 It is a place where quite often silence is preferable because it gives the illusion of a safe life.”